nickf1227/tn-disk-info/README.md

 ### A Bit more on Corrected Errors:
 #### These thresholds are somewhat arbitrary.
 My polstulation is based on these assumptions.

 *When the drive has to correct errors, it may take extra time to read or write the data.
 This can lead to increased latency and reduced throughput.
-In a ZFS vdev (which is typically a group of drives working together), a single slow drive can slow down the entire vdev because ZFS waits for all drives to complete the operation.*
+In a ZFS vdev (which is typically a group of drives working together), a single slow drive can slow down the entire vdev because ZFS waits for all drives to complete the operation.
+This may be especially painful or obvious during a scrub.*

 #### However this Dell document, Last Modified: 01 May 2025 contraindicates that assumption, so I will welcome any feedback.
 I have seen evidence, real and anecdotal, that support both of these positions.